avalonv/curdle/README.md

 ![untitled](https://user-images.githubusercontent.com/29720696/185393916-d726b7a6-48bd-4e68-b632-31e7247d42c3.gif)

+## Requirements
+Requires python 3.1 or higher.

 ## Installation & Usage
-Should not require any additional tools in modern \*nix systems, simply clone this repository:
+Should not require any additional tools on \*nix systems (MacOS, Linux), simply clone this repository:

 `git clone https://github.com/avalonv/cursewordle`

-then cd into the new directory and run:
+then `cd` into the new directory `cursewordle` and run:

 `./wordle.py`

-It also supports playing against the official daily Wordle from the NYT:
+you can pass your own words as an argument, or play against the word of the day from the official NYT version of Wordle:

 `./wordle.py --nyt`

-####
+## Configuration

+Currently, a handful of settings can be manually adjusted in `config.py`.
+I plan to expose these as command line arguments eventually.

+Any list of 5 letter words can be used, as long as `solution-list.txt` is equal to or contains a subset of `valid-inputs.txt`

+In theory, its logic should already support words of any lenght, as long as the appropiate lists are provided, but it still requires more testing.

-## Windows
+### Windows
-The built-in python curses module isn't available on Windows.
+The built-in python curses module isn't supported on Windows.

-Alternatives such as Uni-Curses seem to be unreliable, so I don't plan to support it.
+Alternatives such as Uni-Curses seem to be very unreliable, but I'd be willing to try a similar alternative if it exists.

 #### TODO:
-Allow passing of arguments for what the word should be [Done]
+- [X] Allow passing of arguments for what the word should be

-Maybe add nyt option which syncs with the official game's word of the day [Done]
+- [X] Maybe add nyt option which syncs with the official game's word of the day

-Update word display logic to more closely match the original's when there are repeated letters
+- [X] Update word display logic to more closely match the original's when there are repeated letters

+- [ ] Fix colour issues on some terminals

-Possibly also add option to print emoji summary at the end like the official game
+- [ ] Possibly also add option to print emoji summary at the end like the official game